 Showing items related by title, author, creator and subject.

 Comparison of growth intercept and site index models of black spruce plantations and natural stands in Northern Ontario / by Martin Kwiaton.
 Kwiaton, Martin M. (Marcin Martin) (2007)Additional keywords : breast height age, plantation, polymorphic, height growth, rotation age, silviculture, site quality, soil characteristics.

-Impact of biochar and industrial ash amendments on soil properties, growth and nutrition of black and white spruce seedlings in a sandy loam soil / by Robin Sevean Sevean, Robin Lynne (2014)"The purpose of this study was to establish and examine a controlled field experiment near Thunder Bay, Ontario using industrially produced ash and biochar as a soil amendment.
+Impact of biochar and industrial ash amendments on soil properties, growth and nutrition of black and white spruce seedlings in a sandy loam soil Sevean, Robin Lynne (2014)The purpose of this study was to establish and examine a controlled field experiment near Thunder Bay, Ontario using industrially produced ash and biochar as a soil amendment.
 This study monitors the change in physical, ...